All you need to know about Singing Bowls

 Old Thadobati bowls are fairly numerous and relatively inexpensive, so they are often the first bowl a person buys, but their quality varies considerably and good ones are increasingly hard to find.

-Decoration elsewhere is fairly minimal…perhaps just a row or two of punched dots or gashes below the rim on the external wall and some concentric radiating from the center of the basin.
+Decoration elsewhere is fairly minimal…perhaps just a row or two of punched dots or gashes below the rim on the external wall and some concentric circles radiating from the center of the basin.

-A few bowls are more extensively decorated with a ribbon of beads or set within a pair of incised parallel lines below the outer rim, or sometimes between a pair of concentric circles at the bowl’s center.
+A few bowls are more extensively decorated with a ribbon of mala beads or suns set within a pair of incised parallel lines below the outer rim, or sometimes between a pair of concentric circles at the bowl’s center.

 Remuna singing bowl